Naval Systems

 Freedom-class Littoral Combat Ship

 The Freedom-class Littoral Combat Ship is the U.S. Navy's steel monohull LCS-1 variant, built by Lockheed Martin with Fincantieri Marinette Marine in Wisconsin for modular littoral warfare.
-In Red Sea operations, USS Indianapolis (LCS-17) became the first Freedom-class ship to receive a Combat Action Ribbon and was reported to have gained a counter-drone Hellfire upgrade during deployment.
+During the 2023 Red Sea Crisis, USS Indianapolis (LCS-17) operated in a surface action group facing Houthi missiles and drones and became the first LCS to receive a Combat Action Ribbon.

 Profile